NegedeTekleyes/NegedeTekleyes/README.md

 ## ⚡ Fun Fact

 I love teaching and sharing what I learn.
-When I’m not coding, I’m making YouTube content to help beginners understand programming better.
+When I’m not coding, I’m creating YouTube content to help beginners understand programming better.

 ---